-- Select the option Configuration from the main menu: "Main menu" and press the button on the windscreen wiper lever.
+Select the option Configuration from the main menu: "Main menu" and press the button on the windscreen wiper lever.
+Example of menu use: "Example of menu use".

 Configuration Function Time The hours and minutes of the clock and the navigation system can be changed.
 Both 12- and 24-hour formats are available and the time may be changed to summer time (an S appears in the upper part of the screen) Winter tyres The menu allows the setting of a speed at which an optical and acoustic warning will be given by the system.
 You can use this function, for example, if you have fitted winter tyres which are not suited for the top speed of your vehicle.
-See chapter "Wheels" in owner's manual Settings: Language The display texts and the navigation system texts can be seen in seven different languages Units This option allows you to select the units for displaying temperature, fuel consumption values and dis- tances.
-Convenience From this menu it is it possible to alter the vehicle convenience settings.
+See chapter "Wheels" in owner's manual Settings: Language The display texts and the navigation system texts can be seen in seven different languages Units This option allows you to select the units for displaying temperature, fuel consumption values and distances.
+Convenience From this menu it is possible to alter the vehicle convenience settings.